aws-samples/container-patterns/pattern/nginx-reverse-proxy-sidecar-ecs-fargate-task/index.md

 This pattern will show how to deploy open source NGINX as a reverse proxy container in front of your application container.

-#### Why?
+#### Architecture

+This pattern will deploy the following architecture:

+!!! @/pattern/nginx-reverse-proxy-sidecar-ecs-fargate-task/diagram.svg

+1. An ECS task runs in AWS Fargate.
+The task has two containers: an NGINX sidecar, and a simple JavaScript webserver
+2. The task only accepts inbound traffic on the NGINX traffic port.
+The NGINX server filters out bad traffic, and forwards good traffic to the backend task on it's local port.
+3. The NGINX server responds back to clients, returning the response from the application server.
+The NGINX server can also transform responses, such as doing compression of plaintext responses.
+This offloads work from the application itself.

+#### Why use a reverse proxy?

 A reverse proxy fetches resources from another server on behalf of a client.
-One of the challenges of running a web server that serves resources to the public is that you can expect to receive quite a lot of unwanted traffic every day.
+One of the challenges of running a web server that serves requests from the public is that you can expect to receive quite a lot of unwanted traffic every day.
 Some of this traffic is relatively benign scans by researchers and tools such as Shodan or nmap:

 ```txt
 [18/May/2017:15:10:10 +0000] "GET /YesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScanningForResearchPurposePleaseHaveALookAtTheUserAgentTHXYesThisIsAReallyLongRequestURLbutWeAreDoingItOnPurposeWeAreScann HTTP/1.1" 404 1389 - Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/46.0.2490.86 Safari/537.36